 Boston, MA 02118-2392

-Dr. Gallagher, Dr. Sundararajan, and Dr. Noonan are available to evaluate patients.
+Dr. Noonan and Dr. Sundararajan are available to evaluate patients.
 Clinicians with a patient whose diagnosis is obscure may wish to refer such a patient for clinical evaluation by an oral and maxillofacial pathologist.
 Clinicians may telephone or email for an initial discussion of the problem and, if indicated, the patient may be seen in person by one of the pathologists.
 Patients referred for a clinic visit should call 617-638-4775 for an appointment, and should be prepared to arrive with information about their past medical history, present problem, current medications, and relevant radiographs and pathology reports.
 We endeavor to provide the finest diagnostic services and advice, with referral as needed, but in most cases the management of the patient’s treatment remains in the hands of the referring clinician.

 Patients who might wish to consult directly with the pathologists for advice regarding an oral and maxillofacial pathology issue may do so, but in most cases it will be necessary for the doctors to examine the patient involved along with relevant radiographs (X-rays) and microscopic slides before an opinion on a case will be possible.